benedictrau/Master-Thesis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In the context of the master thesis, the use of reinforcement learning in inventory management in the retail sector was evaluated.
-This README file is intended to give an overview of the scripts used in the project and to provide the reader with instructions on how to execute the scripts independently. `project_description`
+In the context of the master thesis, the use of reinforcement learning in inventory management in the retail sector was evaluated. <br>
+This README file is intended to give an overview of the scripts used in the project and to provide the reader with instructions on how to execute the scripts independently.
+`project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>